I homeschool my kids by day, teaching them all I know while they teach me everything I still have yet learn as a father.

 Everything lives.
 Everything dies.
 Everything belongs.
 Accepting the tension between the most beautiful and profane of life’s extremes can help snap all of it into focus.
 Embracing our death, rather than avoiding it, helps clarify what we want with the rest of our life.

-Now more than ever, it’s a sobering possibility you or I will be dead in two weeks from today.
+Now more than ever, it’s a sobering possibility the life we know today will be gone in two weeks.
 Is there one thing you’d instantly know you need to do before you reach the end of your life?

 There’s a book inside me still searching for words to give form and structure to the most inspiring and wild ideas running through my head.
 I’m not a great writer by any means, but I am learning to pay attention and nurture this little spark.
 Like a flickering flame in the darkness, it spills just enough light for me to keep moving forward.
 In moments of silence, profound truths are whispered to me: